hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 -----------------------------

 Make your script easily readable.
-Use comments and whitespace and avoid super compact but hard to understand command lines.
+Use comments and whitespace and avoid super compact but hard to understand commandlines.
 Always take into account that not only the shell, but also human beings will probably have to read and understand your script.
 (see :ref:`Breaking up long lines<breaking_up_long_lines>`)
 Even if your script is very simple - document it!
 This helps others understand what you did,